We are constantly told about the unity of the Muslim Ummah and the beauty of sisterhood.

-In the previous article, we heard from women who didn’t find comfort from their fellow sisters.
-But this is just one side of the issue.
-Alhamdulillah, some sisters have found invaluable love and support from the Muslims around them.
+Alhamdulillah, the other side of the story is about sisters who have found invaluable love and support from the Muslims around them.
 Here is how…

-“I’m in a lot of Facebook groups with other sisters that share similar interests to me like homeschooling and natural living.” explains Layla.* “It feels amazing to speak to like-minded women, and over the years these women have become my friends.
+“I’m in a lot of Facebook groups with other sisters that share similar interests to me, like homeschooling and natural living,” explains Layla.
+“It feels amazing to speak to like-minded women, and over the years these women have become my friends.

 “When I gave birth to my son, I got mastitis when he was a week old.
-It was awful and I spent most of my time on the sofa.
+It was awful, and I spent most of my time on the sofa.
 With my hormones all over the place, I couldn’t stop crying.“

 Crisis and comfort on campus

-Maryam* attended a weekend Islamic course in the hope of finding some comfort and guidance during a confusing time.
+Maryam attended a weekend Islamic course in the hope of finding some comfort and guidance during a confusing time.

 “To be honest, I was a bit of a mess when I got there [the course].
 I was in the process of trying to get married.
-Various obstacles had gotten in the way and I was pretty hurt and vulnerable.
+Various obstacles had gotten in the way, and I was pretty hurt and vulnerable.
 At the end of the day, I saw the brother I had hoped to marry the previous year.“

 “I don’t know exactly how long we sat there, but she stayed listening to me.
 She didn’t have to do that.
-We were in the city center after maghrib, but she stayed until I felt better and my father came to pick me up.
+We were in the city center after Maghrib, but she stayed until I felt better and my father came to pick me up.

-Taste of jannah
+Taste of Jannah

 Anaya also found the warmth of sisterhood at an Islamic conference.
 Spending a long weekend with fellow Muslims was so uplifting for Anaya that she continued to attend every year.

-“The environment made me picture what the company would be like in jannah.
+“The environment made me picture what the company would be like in Jannah.
 Everyone felt the same relaxed, happy, peaceful feeling of being surrounded by their own people.

 “We slept, ate, prayed, learnt, shopped, and relaxed on campus.
 Sharing this experience brought everyone together, and it was especially lovely when you saw the same people each year, developing such an amazing bond.

 “Everyone was smiling and giving each other salaam.
 Everything felt like the perfect balance.”

 Anaya’s experience seems too good to be true.
 But this is the reality of the Muslim Ummah once it sheds its drama, judgments, and stress.

-Ways to create loving sisterhood
+Ways to create a loving sisterhood

-- Reach out.
+1- Reach out.
 It’s easy for us to stay in our lane when it comes to life.
 We all have so much going on that we think that we don’t have the mental capacity to reach out to someone else and their life.

 Whether it’s weekly or even monthly, schedule some time for you all to get together and just relax and have fun.
 Cake and tea always bring people together!

--Turn to Allah.
+3 – Turn to Allah.
 Make du’a for Allah to bless your friendships with each other and keep Shaytan away; it’s horrible when he comes between two good friends.